prof3ssorSt3v3/mad9034/docs/modules/week6/README.md

 ::: warning Preparation Required

-To maximize your engagement and success in the course, it is crucial to thoroughly review the weekly module before each class.
+To maximize your engagement and success in the course, it is important to thoroughly review the weekly module before each class.
 Your active participation depends on diligently meeting this preparation requirement, ensuring you are fully informed and ready to contribute to discussions and activities.
 :::

 ## Learning Objectives